YomiGame/UnityEditorTools/README.md

 5:Excel's File trans to json's File, Json's FIle trans to Excel's File;
 Down Open Your Excel's File When you Trans File
 ![image](https://github.com/YomiGame/Unity_Little_Editor/blob/main/fnc_6.png)
-6:Add a little Json's Editor, it can Trans Json, Show Json's data and Save,it just have a easy read write show function;
+6:Add a little Json's Editor, it can Trans Json, Show Json's data and Save And Change Json's data
-it will be add some other by my idea,but its not now;
+And it have other function, it can be use just like using Excel Editor easily.